roryl/lucee-book/queries.md

 The difference with this loop, is there is no implicit reference to the whole row.
 The loop body has access to the myQuery object, and the index ("i" in this case).
 Thus the column & row data is accessed in the format `queryObject.columnName[index]`

-Though this looping mechanism would allow limiting the total number of rows, or skipping rows
+This looping mechanism would allow limiting the total number of rows, or skipping rows.